ichbinlucaskim/ichbinlucaskim.github.io/_tabs/about.md

 Great to meet you.
-My name is **Lucas Kim**.
+My name is **LUCAS KIM**.

-I am a student who would like to be a researcher in the field of Artificial Intelligence.
+I strive to make the best possible decisions by thinking deeply, looking at problems from new perspectives, and approaching solutions logically.

-My research interests include: ***Reinforcement Learning, Deep Learning,*** and ***Decision Making***.
-I am aspiring to conduct research on reinforcement learning algorithms and also interested in applications of these techniques to real-world problems such as autonomous driving, robotics, recommender systems and investment.
+My research interests include: ***Reinforcement Learning, Deep Learning***.
+I am aspiring to solve real-world problems with data and these tools.

-I was an undergraduate at [Sangmyung University](https://www.smu.ac.kr/eng1/index.do) in Seoul and majored in Business Administration.
-Currently, I will be pursuing a Master’s degree in Computer Science at [Loyola Marymount University](https://www.lmu.edu/) in LA, where I plan to continue my research on reinforcement learning and decision-making.

-I am a deep thinker who enjoys engaging in open discussions.
-I always strive to share what I have learned and what I possess.
-This drives me to constantly seek opportunities for growth and to contribute towards a meaningful purpose.
+I am committed to continuous learning to achieve this, and I won’t stop sharing what I’ve learned to grow together with others.

-If you wish to learn more about me, please feel free to review my [Personal History](https://ichbinlucaskim.github.io/posts/personal-history) and [Curriculum Vitae](https://ichbinlucaskim.github.io/posts/curriculum-vitae).
+If you are curious about my journey, please feel free to review my [Personal History](https://ichbinlucaskim.github.io/posts/personal-history) and [Curriculum Vitae](https://ichbinlucaskim.github.io/posts/curriculum-vitae).

 Thank you :)